soywod/iris.vim/README.md

 ### 4. Passwords (optional)

-On startup, Iris will always ask for your IMAP and SMTP passwords.
+On startup, Iris always asks for your IMAP and SMTP passwords.
 To avoid this, you can save your password in a file and encrypt it via [GPG](https://gnupg.org/):

 ```bash